renovatebot/renovate/docs/usage/bot-comparison.md

 # Bot comparison

-This page explains the key differences between Renovate and Dependabot.
+This page explains the key differences between Renovate and Dependabot, to help you choose a bot.

-This is not meant to be a “versus” or anti-Dependabot page, and it's not marketing.
-It should be as objective as possible, to help users decide which tool is best for them.
+We're trying to be as objective as possible, so this is not a "versus" or anti-Dependabot page.

 If you see anything wrong on this page, please let us know by creating a [Discussion](https://github.com/renovatebot/renovate/discussions), or edit this page with a PR.